What Are STDs?

 STDs used to be called venereal diseases or VD.
 They are among the most common contagious diseases.
 More than 65 million Americans have an incurable STD.
-Each year, 15.3 million new cases are reported; half of these infections are among people ages 15 to 24 and they can have long-term consequences.
+Each year, 20 million new cases are reported; half of these infections are among people ages 15 to 24 and they can have long-term consequences.